ellerypan/QUORA-INSINCERE-QUESTION-CLASSIFICATION/README.md

 ## Top 7% Solution (finished in 6416.2s)
 <img width="1259" alt="Screen Shot 2019-06-03 at 1 47 08 AM" src="https://user-images.githubusercontent.com/40588854/58788833-9656a380-85a1-11e9-8521-5d2162e1feb1.png">
+Prediction was evaluated through F1-score.
+There were 50,000 test samples for generating public lb scores, but 300,000 samples for the private lb scores.
+So a little bit shakeup can be seen.

 ### Preprocess